 Where was God when all of this pain and suffering was taking place?
 Why didn’t he send ten thousand angels to rescue me?
 I choose to believe that giant, salty tears splashed down his cheeks.
 That was not the way it was supposed to be.
 He had not created robots.
 Each of us makes our own choices, whether good or bad, and must live with the consequences.
 I am not grateful that this happened to me, but I do believe that God gave me a beautiful gift in spite of it.

 My daughter was excited to be in my class the year I had to leave teaching.
 Both of us were heartbroken and lay on the floor of our family room crying together.
 I couldn’t be her Grade 4 teacher, but little did we know that was not the end.
 You see, I got to be her teacher in a better time and place.

 About eight years ago, she came to work in the office of the funeral home with me.
 I got to teach her the skills necessary to run an office successfully.
 I promised I would never leave her alone until she felt confident to handle all the tasks on her own.
 She was a fast learner (a chip off the old block as they say.)
 It wasn’t long until she could outperform me at many tasks.
 She got to be in my CLASS/office for several years, but even that wasn’t the best part.
-The best part was that SHE WAS THE ONLY STUDENT IN MY CLASS and to this day, I openly and genuinely thank God for this immeasurable gift.
+The best part was that SHE WAS THE ONLY STUDENT IN MY CLASS and to this day, I genuinely thank God for this immeasurable gift.

 And now I am retired.
 My children are married and are the parents of my supercalifragilisticexpialidocious grandchildren.
 For me, there is nothing like the smiles and belly laughter of babies.
 Nothing comes close to the bear hug of a three and a half-year-old saying, “Nanny, I love you so much!”
 Can it get any better than that?
 I love my life and wouldn’t trade it for the world.